layadas/layadas.github.io/_pages/about.md

 [Smart Grid](https://doi.org/10.1016/j.apenergy.2019.113966).
 In each of these applications, we exploit domain knowledge and extract information from data to efficiently solve problems.

+At times of leisure, I like to imagine the geometry of dynamics.
 Outside of academics, I play badminton, the tabla and TPS games.
-I am fond of Indian classical music and cooking.
-At times of leisure, I like to imagine the geometry of dynamics.